ratals/Emotion-Detection/README.md

 This project highlights the effectiveness of ResNet in deep learning tasks and its application in affective computing.

 ### ResNet performed well w.r.t CNN built from scratch and VGG16 model, also achieved a good F1-score respectively.

+#### If you want detailed code for these pls contact me on Linkedin : " https://www.linkedin.com/in/ansh-kapoor-a153a8222/ "